AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/proc.rst

 a mapping associated with a file may contain anonymous pages: when MAP_PRIVATE and a page is modified, the file page is replaced by a private anonymous copy.

+"KSM" reports how many of the pages are KSM pages.
+Note that KSM-placed zeropages are not included, only actual KSM pages.

 "LazyFree" shows the amount of memory which is marked by madvise(MADV_FREE).
 The memory isn't freed immediately with madvise().
 It's freed in memory pressure if the memory is clean.
 Please note that the printed value might be lower than the real value due to optimizations used in the current implementation.
 If this is not desirable please file a bug report.

-"AnonHugePages" shows the ammount of memory backed by transparent hugepage.
+"AnonHugePages" shows the amount of memory backed by transparent hugepage.

-"ShmemPmdMapped" shows the ammount of shared (shmem/tmpfs) memory backed by huge pages.
+"ShmemPmdMapped" shows the amount of shared (shmem/tmpfs) memory backed by huge pages.

-"Shared_Hugetlb" and "Private_Hugetlb" show the ammounts of memory backed by hugetlbfs page which is *not* counted in "RSS" or "PSS" field for historical reasons.
+"Shared_Hugetlb" and "Private_Hugetlb" show the amounts of memory backed by hugetlbfs page which is *not* counted in "RSS" or "PSS" field for historical reasons.
 And these are not included in {Shared,Private}_{Clean,Dirty} field.